 Services are provided to mothers and families through residential and external programs.
 Interventions focus mainly on the acquisition of parenting skills and life skills.
 Elizabeth House is equally concerned with optimizing children’s development and facilitating the development of a long-term or permanent plan for each child.

 Services are designed to serve the English-speaking community in Quebec and are generally offered in the greater Montreal area.
-Elizabeth House is funded through the Ministry of Health and Social services but relies on private donations to support programs and activities.

 Vision, Mission and Values